 This process of finding a niche will help you set a direction for everything from designing the right website for your target audience, to getting more relevant leads.

 A good example to explain this is: If you are a celebrity barber, your barber shop will provide premium quality service at a lavish price.
 Your website and all your advertisements will also be designed in a way to show off your premium brand.

 The process of finding your niche can get challenging or time-consuming, but it is worth it, especially in the long run.
 Moreover, it does not need to be done as soon as you open your barber shop.
 As your business grows, you can try different options and see which works best for you.

 After you are done with the market research stage, the question arises: How much does it cost to open a barber shop?

 The best way to know the answer is by making a budget, to get a rough estimate of the amount you will need to start.
-The initial cost can vary a lot depending on the following list of things:
+The start up cost for a barber shop can vary a lot depending on the following list of things: